How crypto companies have been lobbying ex-officials

 These people are getting hired because of the knowledge of the regulations but is there a hidden agenda?
 Are Blockchain companies working to have their needs accepted?
 Are they trying to hold these people for their influence since they made the laws or they trust their input?
 It is however clear that Blockchain companies are aiming at expanding therefore having such people on board will improve leadership.

-It doesn’t seem to work
+From lawmakers to bosses – It doesn’t seem to work

 Ex-officials and regulators are being brought in to help in making decisions in the market.
 However, things are still not in shape.
 More powerful people are still moving the market with their comments on crypto.
 For example, when Former US President Donald Trump called Bitcoin a scam and moved the prices down by over 3%.
 Elon Musk is known for his influence in his tweeting.
 His tweets have been moving the market and people have reacted to his comments and how they affect the market.